DarkArtek/ticketit/README.md

-Demo support ticketing project based on Laravel 8.
+Demo support ticketing project based on Laravel 8 and PHP8.

-Project is partly generated with [QuickAdminPanel](https://2019.quickadminpanel.com)

 ---